fadyehabamer/fadyehabamer/README.md

 ## I'm a CS student and Full-Stack web developer to be !
 - 🌱 I’m currently learning everything. 🤣
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with other developers.
 - 🥅 2021 Goals: Learn to build big projects using more tools and PL
-- ⚡ Fun fact: I am a part-time Swimming coach
+- ⚡ Fun fact: I am a part-time Swimming coach.

 ### 👦Stats
 <div align="left">